Velocee/vlc-sdk/README.md

 ###Audio Plus

 Audio+ enables playing user adapted audio content.
-The module provides a player and retrieves the user specific audio content; it does not include a user interface code.
+The module provides a player and retrieves the user specific audio content; an optional user interface is also included.
 Audio+ plays the track through the current available audio interface and fully supports bluetooth.

 #####API